-TTVECTOR B5bbbddd... latitude longitude scale unit

-Where, 5 must match the tone received after the B. bbb is a place holder for 3 digit bearing in degrees, clockwise from north. ddd... is a place holder for distance, at least 1 digit.
+TTVECTOR B5bbbddd... latitude longitude scale unit Where, B is literally the upper case letter to match the B button press.
+5 must match the tone received after the B. bbb is a place holder for 3 digit bearing in degrees, clockwise from north. ddd... is a place holder for distance, at least 1 digit.
 Scale is a multiplier to apply to the received digits.
 This allows us to have fractions.
 For example distance of "1234" and a scale of 0.01 would represent 12.34 km or miles.
 Unit is km, mile, or other common unit.